shanmukhipriya99/interview-prep/HLD/Design Gurus/Grokking System Design Fundamentals/01. Load Balancing/notes.md

   This form of stateful load balancing assigns a client to a specific server based on the client's IP address.
 While this approach ensures that requests from the same client consistently reach the same server, it may pose issues if the client's IP address frequently changes, such as in mobile networks.
 - #### Session Affinity
   In this type of stateful load balancing, the load balancer allocates a client to a specific server based on a session identifier, such as a cookie or URL parameter.
 This method ensures that requests from the same client consistently reach the same server, regardless of the client's IP address.

+### How can `redundancy` be achieved to ensure `high availability` and `fault tolerance` w.r.t `load balancers`?

+To ensure `high availability` and `fault tolerance`, we need to design and deploy load balancers keeping redundancy in mind.
+As in, we should have multiple load balancers that can take over if one fails.
+We can use the following `failover strategies` to provide `redundancy`:

+- #### Active-Passive Configuration

+  In this setup, one load balancer (`the active instance`) handles all incoming traffic while the other (`the passive instance`) remains on standby.
+If the active load balancer fails, the passive instance takes over and starts processing requests.
+This configuration provides a simple and reliable failover mechanism but does not utilize the resources of the passive instance during normal operation.

+- #### Active-Active Configuration
+  In this setup, multiple load balancer instances actively process incoming traffic simultaneously.
+Traffic is distributed among the instances using methods such as DNS load balancing or an additional load balancer layer.
+If one instance fails, the others continue to process traffic with minimal disruption.
+This configuration provides better resource utilization and increased fault tolerance compared to the active-passive setup.

+### Why are `health checks` and `monitoring` important for load balancers?

+`Health checks` and `monitoring` are important for high availability and fault tolerance of load balancers.

+Health checks are periodic tests performed by load balancers on the backend servers to determine their availability and performance.
+By monitoring the health of backend servers, load balancers can automatically remove unhealthy servers from the server pool and avoid sending traffic to them, ensuring a better user experience and preventing cascading failures.

+Monitoring the load balancer itself is also crucial.
+By keeping track of performance metrics, such as response times, error rates, and resource utilization, we can detect potential issues and take corrective action before they lead to failures or service degradation.

+### How can `Synchronization and State Sharing` be achieved when load balancers are using `active-active` or `active-passive` configurations?

+It is crucial that the load balancer instances maintain a consistent view of the system's state, including the status of backend servers, session data, and other configuration settings.
+This can be achieved through various mechanisms, such as:

+- #### Centralized configuration management
+  Using a centralized configuration store (e.g., etcd, Consul, or ZooKeeper) to maintain and distribute configuration data among load balancer instances ensures that all instances are using the same settings and are aware of changes.
+- #### State sharing and replication
+  In scenarios where load balancers must maintain session data or other state information, it is crucial to ensure that this data is synchronized and replicated across instances.
+This can be achieved through database replication, distributed caching systems (e.g., Redis or Memcached), or built-in state-sharing mechanisms provided by the load balancer software or hardware.